 Funding sources have enormous implications on study results.
 In a study that looked specifically at soft drinks, the authors found that accepting funds from companies increased the likelihood of a favorable result by approximately 700%.

-This finding is echoed in the work of Dr Marion Nestle, professor of nutrition at New York University.
+The work of Dr Marion Nestle, professor of nutrition at New York University echoes this finding.
 In a comment in the journal Public Health Nutrition in 2001, she found it “difficult to find studies that did not come to conclusions favoring the sponsor’s commercial interest.”

 The fox was now guarding the hen house.
-A shill for Big Food had been allowed to infiltrate the hallowed halls of medicine.
+A shill for Big Food had infiltratedd the hallowed halls of medicine.
 Influential doctors had scientifically prostituted themselves to the highest bidder.
 Push fructose?
 No problem.
 Push obesity drugs?
 No problem.
 Push artificial meal replacement shakes?
 No problem.

-But the obesity epidemic couldn’t very well be ignored, and a culprit had to be found.
+But it wasn’t easy to ignore the obesity epidemic and experts needed a culprit.
 “Calories” was the perfect scapegoat.
-Eat fewer calories, they said.
-But eat more of everything else.
+Eat fewer calories, they said, but eat more of everything else.
 There is no company that sells “calories”.
 There is no brand called “Calories.”
-There is no food called “Calories”.
+There is also no food called “Calories”.
 Nameless and faceless, it was the ideal stooge.
 “Calories” could now take all the blame.

 They say that 100 calories of cola is just as likely as 100 calories of broccoli to make you fat.
-A calorie is a calorie.
-Don’t you know?
+A calorie is a calorie – don’t you know?
 But show me a single person that grew fat by eating too much steamed broccoli.
-I know it.
-You know it.
+I know it and you know it.

 I am not angry at Big Food.
 Their job is to sell food.
-I am not angry at Fast Food.
-Their job is to sell food.
 They cannot betray us because we never trusted them.

 In the same way, Big Tobacco could never really betray us about the effects of smoking because we never trusted them.
 But the doctors who supported Big Tobacco – they were the ultimate traitors to our profession.
 We fight this battle again with the sugar pushers and the drug pushers.